Guide to the Radiology Match

 At UT Houston, the ERAS applications are first viewed by the Program Coordinator who filters out those I should read from the many I don't need to read.
 Ms. Roberts looks at several things in each ERAS application – the dreaded USMLE Step I score and grades on the medical school transcript.
 We set the minimum USMLE Step I score each year as the main filter for which applications move on to my computer and which do not.
 This year, the minimum was 235, and we deviated from this number on only several occasions.

 Although the official deadline for receiving ERAS applications is November 1, in truth applications are received beginning in mid-September and the filtering and reviewing of applications process is well underway by Nov.
 1. Invitations to interview are sent out by us on a first come, first served basis.
-We do not wait for the Nov.
-1 Dean's letter (MSPE) to make our decision to invite you to apply, because the Dean's letter seldom tells us earthshaking new information about you we didn't already know.
+We do not wait for the Dean's letter (MSPE) to make our decision to invite you to apply, because the Dean's letter seldom tells us earthshaking new information about you we didn't already know.
 So, by Nov.
 1, we may have already invited 50% or more of the total number of interviews we are going to offer for that year.
 After about 100 invitations are offered and accepted, we slow down or may even stop looking at applications.
 So be prepared with your completed ERAS application before the official September 30 deadline.
-A good goal is to have your portion of the ERAS application in after Labor Day.
-That does not mean your entire application will be complete.
-You probably won't have all your letters of reference in by then, and you certainly won't have the MSPE letter from the Dean in before November 1, but your portion of the application which includes your medical school transcript, the scores for the USMLE Step I and your personal statement should all be in by the first or second week of September.
+A good goal is to have your portion of the ERAS application in as soon as possible, Sept.
+15. That does not mean your entire application will be complete.
+You probably won't have all your letters of reference in by then, and you certainly won't have the MSPE letter from the Dean in, but your portion of the application which includes your medical school transcript, the scores for the USMLE Step I and your personal statement should all be in by the second week of September.

 To do or not to do Research